ogtem/FirefoxProfileSelectorWithPassword/README.md

 Usage:

-    Run the batch file.
-    Enter the predefined password.
-    If the correct password is entered, Firefox will launch with the specified profile and URLs.
-    If an incorrect password is entered, Firefox will launch with a default profile.
+    Save the script as a .bat file on your Desktop and name it Firefox.
+    Change the icon to the Firefox icon:
+        Right-click the Firefox.bat file and select Create shortcut.
+        Right-click the new shortcut and select Properties.
+        Click the Change Icon... button.
+        Browse to the Firefox installation directory (usually C:\Program Files\Mozilla Firefox\) and select firefox.exe to use its icon.
+        Apply the changes and use the shortcut to run the script.

 Customization:

-    Edit the correct_password variable to set your own password.
+    Edit the correct_password variable in the script to set your own password.
-    Update the Firefox profile names and URLs as needed.
+    Update the Firefox profile names and URLs in the script as needed.

 Requirements:

     Windows operating system
     Mozilla Firefox installed

+This README provides clear instructions on how to use and customize the FirefoxProfileSelectorWithPassword script.